-A dog owner should be aware that a dog with mild gum disease does not need this done.
+A pet owner should be aware that a pet with mild gum disease does not need this done.
 You can begin preventive care at home.
 You could start with brushing your pet's teeth.
 You could feed a diet designed to break off some of the plaque and tartar.

-This is only one example - although it is the biggest up-sell in Veterinary Medicine today.
+This is only one example - although it is the biggest 'up-sell' in Veterinary Medicine today.